liv7c/devblog/src/blog/build-git-helpers-bash-fzf.md

 ```

 - We use a capture group in the regular expression in `sed` to capture the commit hash only.
-- `-z` is a string test operator in bash.
+- `-z` is a string test operator in Bash.
 It checks if the string is empty.
-We would enter this condition if we don’t select a commit.
+This condition handles the case when the user doesn’t select a commit.

 Now test it in your terminal: